-Grass-fed butter vs regular butter is an everyday shoppers’ concern because both are butter in category, milk-made, perishable, and used for ghee raw materials.
-But there is a marked difference between both kinds of butter, and that difference lies in the dairy cattle grooming.
+Grass-fed butter vs regular butter is an everyday shoppers’ concern because both are butter in category, milk-made, perishable, and used as ghee raw materials.
+But there is a marked difference between both the kinds of butter, and that difference surfaces from the cattle feed.

 When we get butter labelled as grass-fed butter, it means the dairy cattle’s diet is strictly grass-based.

 In garss fed farmimg, Grass-fed cow and sheep are maintained on open pasture.
 The cattle, i.e. cows and sheep are allowed to graze on the open pastures almost round the yearand the calves are fed with mother’s milk only.
 If we check grass-fed butter vs regular butter, cattle grooming plays a majot part in making grass fed products a better option.

 These cows and sheep are permitted to lead their everyday lives.
 According to dairy experts, they are found stress-free and healthy, and they produce more nutritious milk than grain-fed cows and sheep.
 The difference between grass-fed butter vs regular butter creates from the point of feeding also.

 Regular butter is made from the yield (milk) of conventional dairy farms where cows are mostly kept indoors, and they are fed with grains and grass mixed fodders.